WilliamIcke/MERN-User-Management-Project/README.md

 Note that the last step "Connect to MongoDB using the Mongo shell" is not required, we only need the mongodb daemon to be running

-### Commands for the application itself
+## Commands for the application itself

 Please note this requires npm (Can be done as part of NodeJS installation).

-#### In the first terminal:
+### In the first terminal:
-'npm run first-run-install' - Installs all dependencies (Only needs to be run once during initial setup)
+`npm run first-run-install` - Installs all dependencies (Only needs to be run once during initial setup)

-##### Seeding the database
+Run the db seeders using:
+`md-seed run`

 I am using the library 'mongoose-data-seed' to handle the seeding.
 (For me the terminal complained about not recognising 'md-seed', fixed by installing it globally : 'npm install -g mongoose-data-seed')

-Run these seeders using:
-'md-seed run'

-##### The start up the backend server
+Then start up the backend server
-'npm start' - Starts the server
+`npm start` - Starts the server

-#### Then in another terminal:
+### Then in another terminal:
-'npm run start-client' - Starts the frontend on http://localhost:3000/, accessible via browser (Should auto-open)
+`npm run start-client` - Starts the frontend on http://localhost:3000/, accessible via browser (Should auto-open)

 ## Available Scripts

 Execute the below scripts from the root ("Technical test flown project/"):